bennaux/osmosis-csvimport-plugin/README.md

 - `tagDataPos`: The CSV line position of the data that should be imported into a node tag.
 - `outputTag`: The name of that tag. **Matching tags that already exist in the OSM data will be removed** before anything else happens.
 - `maxDist`: Optional argument, only working whith `latPos` and `lonPos`: If given, there will be some action if the position of the CSV node and the OSM node differ more than `maxDist` meters.
 Defaults to `POSITIVE_INFINITY` (= feature switched off).
 - `maxDistAction`: The action that should be taken if a distance exceeds `maxDist`.
-There are two actions at the moment: `DELETE` prevents the import of the CSV item and screams, `WARN` just screams.
+There are three actions at the moment: `DELETE` prevents the import of the CSV item and screams, `WARN` just screams. `LOG` acts like `DELETE` but also writes the nodes, the positions and the distance into a file named after the input file (with added `-dirtyNodes` before the extension).
 - `inputCSV`: The path to the CSV file to import.
 CSV Lines starting with `;` will be ignored.
 - `csvCacheSize`: The size of the CSV lines cache.